Neutron-nucleus dynamics simulations for quantum computers: Introduction

 The situation is even more complicated when one needs accurate descriptions of nuclear reactions -- the dynamics of several nuclei (reaction fragments) that interact, -- especially in regions of the nuclear chart where experiments are currently infeasible.
 A general approach to reactions, especially suitable for heavier nuclear systems, is based on identifying few-body degrees, typically the reaction fragments (or clusters) involved in the reaction, and reduce the many-body problem to a few-body technique \cite{thompsonn09}.
 This reduction results in effective interactions (often referred to as optical potentials) between the clusters.
 Here again, the demand in classical computational resources grows exponentially with the number of reaction fragments and the range of their interaction.

-With a view toward addressing such challenges in the long term by harnessing the advantages of quantum computing -- as demonstrated for various low- and high-energy nuclear physics problems (e.g., see \cite{PhysRevLett.127.040505,PhysRevA.105.022440,PhysRevC.105.064308,PhysRevA.106.062435,PhysRevLett.130.221003,TurroLLNL23,Watson23,Davoudi23,PerezObiol23}) -- in this paper, we start with the simplest case of two clusters, one of which is a neutron.
+With a view toward addressing such challenges in the long term by harnessing the advantages of quantum computing -- as demonstrated for various low- and high-energy nuclear physics problems (e.g., see \cite{PhysRevLett.120.210501,PhysRevLett.127.040505,PhysRevA.105.022440,PhysRevC.105.064308,PhysRevA.106.062435,KGL+22,PhysRevLett.130.221003,TurroLLNL23,Watson23,Davoudi23,PerezObiol23,BS24}) -- in this paper, we start with the simplest case of two clusters, one of which is a neutron.
 We provide, for the first time, solutions of the neutron-nucleus dynamics from quantum simulations suitable for the far-term error-corrected regime as well as for the noisy intermediate-scale quantum (NISQ) processors coupled with the noise-resilient (NR) training method \cite{Sharma_2020}: this is illustrated for the bound-state physics of the neutron-alpha (n-$^4$He) optical potential rooted in first principles \cite{BurrowsL21}, as well as for the lowest $\half^+$ energy in Carbon isotopes calculated through the n+$^{10}$C, n+$^{12}$C, and n+$^{14}$C dynamics.
 We note that, in distinction to terminology often used in quantum computing, ``dynamics simulation'' or ``simulation of (nuclear) dynamics'' refer here to the problem of modeling the nuclear multi-cluster system using a specific inter-cluster potential.

 The present method utilizes the Variational Quantum Eigensolver (VQE) \cite{Peruzzo2014,Cerezo2021,bharti2021noisy} and is based on the pioneering nuclear simulations of the deuteron on quantum computers, where the potential is given only by a single matrix element~\cite{PhysRevLett.120.210501}.
 In our study, we design a novel quantum algorithm for a two-cluster system and a very general potential, which allows for versatile applications, including widely used exponential potentials in reaction calculations (see, e.g., Ref.~\cite{DescouvemontB10}) and most importantly, optical potentials derived \textit{ab initio}.
+We note here that the choice of VQE can be replaced with any other technique, for example, tensor network warm starting, etc.